 We continue to strive to be one of the most sustainable insurers in the Netherlands.
 We launched a dedicated sustainability department coordinating and consolidating all our efforts in this important domain.
+Under the Zwitserleven brand, we started a campaign to further highlight our commitment to a better world and we launched various initiatives that illustrate our role in society.
 As an insurer with a sizeable investment portfolio we make a real impact on the world around us.
 As an example, we recently offered an empty office building to the municipality of Alkmaar to temporarily accommodate about 300 Ukrainian refugees.
 In addition our employees have contributed to multiple initiatives through the "Stichting Samen voor Later" that benefitted society at large.